 Our point of departure was always to think that Lili was trapped in a body that didn't belong to her.
 Therefore we had to create almost a prison-like idea, where she was in prison in the masculine body and that's the reason we created this sort of very restricted [costume] in the beginning of the movie.
 Also showing the society that was surrounding the couple with blues and grays and blacks and Edwardian ideas in fashion. --- Paco Delgado, costume designer ---

 And here is what I meant when I said that his amazing work with character only serves in detriment to the period.
 He actually admits to using Edwardian fashion, that would have been at least 10 years out of use by the time the movie starts to accentuate the repression of the character.
 As said before; either you start your movie 10 years earlier or you find another way to reflect that.
-At least that's our point of view here.
+At least that's my point of view here.

-With that out of the way, let's examine the character's transition and how it's portrayed through dress, which becomes very important because Einar's exploration seem to start with a fascination towards feminine clothing more than anything else (at least in the movie).
+With that out of the way, let's examine the character's transition and how it's portrayed through dress, which becomes very important because Einar's exploration seems to start with a fascination towards feminine clothing more than anything else (at least in the movie).

 The first time that she appears completely dressed as a woman is at a party, mostly played as a game between Gerda and himself.

 This is a very dramatic dress, very layered and very Edwardian (just pointing it out).
 The color palette is very muted and discreet, which mirrors the shyness he has about coming out dressed like that.

 This dress is actually gorgeous, no doubt about that, but it's completely out of period and I don't get it, especially because in that same scene, some of the other characters are dressed in time appropriate clothing.